13ubbleBoy/CLI_WeatherApp_Using_Golang/Readme.md

 WeatherCLI is a command-line application written in Go that provides real-time weather updates for a specific city.
 This lightweight and fast tool fetches weather details, including temperature, condition, and more, directly in your terminal.
-Perfect for developers and terminal enthusiasts who need quick weather updates without leaving their CLI environment.
+Perfect for developers and terminal enthusiasts who need quick weather updates without leaving their CLI environment. <br /> <br />

-Features
+Features <br />
-🌍 Fetches weather details for any city.
+🌍 Fetches weather details for any city. <br />
-🌡️ Displays temperature and weather conditions.
+🌡️ Displays temperature and weather conditions. <br />
-🎨 Uses terminal colors to represent weather conditions (e.g., yellow for warm, blue for cold).
+🎨 Uses terminal colors to represent weather conditions (e.g., yellow for warm, blue for cold). <br />
-🚀 Fast and easy to use.
+🚀 Fast and easy to use. <br />

---> Make it executable
+--> Make it executable <br />
     1. "go build".
-This will create executable file named sun <br />
+This will create executable file named sun. <br />
     2. "sudo mv sun /usr/local/bin".
-This will push the file into the bin and will be available eveywhere.
+This will push the file into the bin and will be available eveywhere. <br />
-    3. open terminal and type "sun" or "sun city_name"
+    3. open terminal and type "sun" or "sun city_name" <br />